MahdiGharooni/xmlparser/README.md

 ### Home Page
 As the first page you see the **home page** includes two buttons, **Sample Button** to see the sample inputs and see and the **Browse Button** to choose your directory from device and parse it

+### Sample Page
+In this page you can choose English or Italian inputs sample to see the parsed text.
+In fact I have saved the .xml files in our assets folder and parse them.